spradha1/NanodegreeFrontend/MemoryGame/README.md

 To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me)

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).